Why Does My Tooth Hurt After a Filling?

 Tooth Surfaces

-Fortunately, there are a number of at-home remedies available for tooth sensitivity after a filling.
+Fortunately, there are a number of at-home remedies available if your tooth hurts after a filling.
 Here are some of the ones we recommend:

 • Taking NSAIDs like Ibuprofen